 U Bein Bridge is a crossing that spans the Taungthaman Lake near Amarapura in Myanmar.
 The 1.2 kilometers bridge was built around 1850 and is believed to be the oldest and longest teakwood bridge in the world.
 The bridge was built from wood reclaimed from the former royal palace in Inwa.
 It features 1,086 pillars that stretch out of the water, some of which have been replaced with concrete.
 The bridge was built in curve shape in the middle to resist the assault of wind and water.
 The main teak posts were hammered into lake bed seven feet deep.
 The other ends of the posts were shaped conically to make sure that rain water fall down easily.
 In the dry season it feels surreally high and mostly crosses seasonal vegetable gardens.
 But after the summer rains, the whole area becomes a big lake and water laps just below the floor planks.
 Travel Indochina Myanmar

-Most tourists come at sunset for the orange glow which gradually engulfs the bridge and silhouettes those upon it.
+Most travelers come at sunset for the orange glow which gradually engulfs the bridge and silhouettes those upon it.
 The ageing teak wood was once part of the Royal Palace but was turned into a bridge by the mayor, U Bein.
-They were columns which were no longer needed so they found a new home, helping the common people across Taungthaman Lake.
-Despite its increasing status as a tourist location, the U Bein Teak Bridge is an important and practical part of the daily movements for people who live in this area.
+They were columns which were no longer needed so they were used to build a bridge in Taungthaman Lake.
+Despite its increasing status as a tourist location, the U Bein Teak Bridge is an important and practical part for people living in this area.
 And as the sun slowly drifts towards the horizon over the watery fields around, the residents of Amarapura use it to head home from their day’s activities.

-Once you reach the end of the bridge, you will approach Taungthaman, which is a small town situated not too far from the bridge.
+Once reaching the end of the bridge, you will approach Taungthaman, a small town not too far from the bridge.
 Just past that you will come across the Kyauktwagyi Paya temple.
 This is located to the southeast of Mandalay Hill and is home to a huge marble Buddha.
-It was built in the late 1800s and supposedly took more than 10,000 men to transport it 13 days from Ayeyarwady.
+It was built in the late 1800s and more than 10,000 men required to transport it 13 days from Ayeyarwady.